 An MCVideo gateway UE enables MCVideo service access for a MCVideo user utilizing non-3GPP device connected to the MCVideo gateway UE via non-3GPP access network.

-NOTE: 3GPP device unable to use 3GPP access is considered a non-3GPP device in this context.
+NOTE: In this context a non-3GPP device includes a 3GPP device temporarily unable to use 3GPP access.

 An MCVideo gateway UE provides the following MCVideo gateway functions: - Relay of signaling, media and transmission control between an MCVideo client in the non-3GPP device and MCVideo servers; and